mavryk-network/mavryk-taquito/docs/rpc-cache.md

 ## Description

-The `RpcClientCache` class aims to improve the performance of dApps built using Taquito by reducing the number of calls made to the RPC.
+The `RpcClientCache` class aims to improve the performance of dApps built using Webmavryk by reducing the number of calls made to the RPC.

 The constructor of the `RpcClientCache` class takes a `RpcClient` instance as a parameter and an optional `ttl` (time to live).
 By default, the `ttl` is of 1000 milliseconds.
 The `RpcClientCache` acts as a decorator over the RpcClient instance.
 The `RpcClient` responses will be cached for the period defined by the `ttl`.